FatmaEbid/MyStore/README.md

 In the Allure UI, these attachments appear under the **`Attachments`** section for each test.
 You can click the HTML file link to open it directly from the report.

 ---

-With this setup, any team member can clone the repository, run tests locally or in CI, and view detailed Lighthouse accessibility and performance audits integrated seamlessly into the existing test framework and Allure dashboard.
 Good luck, and happy testing! 🚀